shrimphead/KVG/sites/all/modules/admin_menu/README.txt

-/* $Id: README.txt,v 1.20.2.8 2009/01/16 20:39:26 sun Exp $ */

 -- SUMMARY --

-The Drupal administration menu module displays the entire administrative menu tree (and most local tasks) in a drop-down menu, providing administrators one- or two-click access to most pages.
-Other modules may also add menu links to administration menu using hook_admin_menu().
+The Administration menu module displays the entire administrative menu tree (and most local tasks) in a drop-down menu, providing administrators one- or two-click access to most pages.
+Other modules may also add menu links to the menu using hook_admin_menu_output_alter().

 For a full description of the module, visit the project page: http://drupal.org/project/admin_menu